Chef (South Park): Character

 In tradition with the show's animation style, Chef is composed of simple geometrical shapes, and is animated with use of a computer, though he is given the impression of being a construction paper cutout composition animated through the use of stop motion, which was the technique used to animate the "Spirit of Christmas" shorts and the show's first episode.
-Chef is an overweight black American with a beard who usually wears blue pants and a red shirt.
-He frequently dons a traditional chef's hat and white apron on which the word "CHEF" is printed in black, even when not at work.
+Chef is an overweight African American with a beard who usually wears blue pants and a red shirt.
+He frequently dons a traditional chef's hat and white apron on which the word "CHEF" is printed in black, even when he is not at work.

 Until Tolkien Black and his family were given a more notable role starting in the show's fourth season, Chef was portrayed as the only black resident in all of South Park.
-Parker and co-creator Matt Stone initially planned to have one of themselves voice the character, fearing that their ideal candidates of Hayes (Lou Rawls and Barry White) would never agree to voice the character because the duo had admittedly and purposefully created him as a "stereotype" to reflect what they felt was the perception most inhabitants of less-diverse mountainous Colorado towns had of black people.
+Parker and co-creator Matt Stone initially planned to have one of themselves voice the character, fearing that their ideal candidates of Hayes, Lou Rawls, and Barry White would never agree to voice the character because the duo had admittedly and purposefully created him as a "stereotype" to reflect what they felt was the perception most inhabitants of less-diverse mountainous Colorado towns had of black people.
 However, Hayes agreed to voice the character due in part to the audacity of some of the show's early scripts.
 Chef (usually affectionately) referred to most people in town with the pejorative "crackers", including the children.

 Chef, after abandoning his musical aspirations, moved to South Park with plans to open his own restaurant.
 Before this, he had befriended several famous recording artists in the music industry, including Elton John and Meat Loaf, helping them to launch their successful careers.
 Despite failing at yet another dream, Chef made his way onto the South Park City Council, representing Public Safety.
 In addition to dispensing wisdom to the children and a few of the adult townsfolk, Chef speaks out against what he feels are outrageous ideas.
 For example, he opposes the rampant prescription of Ritalin in the episode "Timmy 2000", and he objects to the town's acceptance of Mr. Garrison committing purposefully flamboyant sadomasochistic acts in front of schoolchildren in "The Death Camp of Tolerance".
 In "Chef Goes Nanners", he briefly converts to Islam and adopted the name "Abdul Mohammed Jabar Rauf Kareem Ali" when he demanded that South Park change its official flag because it depicted the town's racist past.
 On several other occasions, Chef helped save South Park (and in a few other instances, the entire world) from potential disasters.